 The state beach is nestled on the two sides of Highway 101 and is 17 miles west of Santa Barbara.
-If you are traveling north or southbound on Highway 101, your exit will be 117.
-From there, you can drive towards the ocean, where you will be able to find the entrance with ease.
-The campground will be a smaller area compared to the rest of the camp.
-The road is paved and has plenty of helpful signs to guide you to the RV camping area.
+The campground will be a smaller area compared to the rest of the camp, and the road is paved with plenty of helpful signs to guide you to the RV camping area.

 Campgrounds and parking in El Capitan State Beach

 There are over 130 year-round, family campsites at El Capitán State Beach, although there are only nine campsites specifically marked for RV and trailer camping.
 The sites are paved and partially shaded for your convenience.
 RV campsites can hold vehicles up to 42 feet in length.
 There are no hookups available, but you can bring your own generator and there is a filling station to get water.
 Pets are welcome, and you can also run your generator during the day.